ss-invention/IT-Networking-Projects/Project-1/README.md

     - VLAN 10 (for Admin/IT)
     - VLAN 20 (for Finance/HR)
     - VLAN 30 (for Reception/CS)
--	Connect the End-devices with the Switch, which are under the different VLAN's.
+-	Connect the End-devices with the Switch, which are located in the different VLAN's.

 <img src="SOHO Network Design.PNG" alt="SOHO Network Topology Design">